Integrated Conditional Estimation-Optimization: Introduction

-We also comment on the difference between the problem setting of ICEO and the joint estimation-optimization (JEO) model (\cite{jiang2013solution, ahmadi2014data,jiang2016solution, ho2019exploiting}).
-The major difference is that, in the JEO model, there is no contextual information considered as predictors of the uncertainty.
+There are also other studies that explore seemingly similar but different problem settings as CSO and ICEO.
+For example, the joint estimation-optimization (JEO) model (\cite{jiang2013solution, ahmadi2014data,jiang2016solution, ho2019exploiting}) The major difference between CSO and JEO is that, in the JEO model, there is no contextual information considered predictors of uncertainty.
 Besides, several JEO models focus on solving an online convex optimization problem in the optimization stage, while we consider a stochastic optimization problem.
-We would also like to point out the differences in the problem setting of ICEO and the operational statistics method, in which the downstream optimization goal is considered in finding the optimal operational statistic (\cite{liyanage2005practical, chu2008solving, ramamurthy2012inventory}).
-We include the contextual information in our problem setting which is not considered in the classic operational statistics literature.
+We would also like to point out the differences between CSO and the operational statistics method, in which the downstream optimization goal is considered in finding the optimal operational statistic (\cite{liyanage2005practical, chu2008solving, ramamurthy2012inventory}).
+We include contextual information in our problem setting which is not considered in the classic operational statistics literature.
 Moreover, we aim to learn the underlying conditional distribution rather than finding the best statistic.
 We also consider constraints in the downstream optimization problem.

-Other related works include \cite{horisk}, which investigates the relationship between the prediction part to the performance of the optimization part, mainly in the case of the least squares loss function. \cite{butler2021integrating} focuses on the mean-variance portfolio optimization problem and integrates regression based predictive models with the optimization setting.
-The authors provide closed-form analytical solutions for the unconstrained cases. \cite{qi2020practical} instead focuses on a multi-period inventory management problem with random demand and leadtime, and provide a practical end-to-end learning framework empowered by deep learning models.
-The authors demonstrate the empirical success of this approach in practice by conducting a field experiment in industry.
+Lastly, there are other works that explore data-driven solutions for stochastic optimization.
+For example, data-driven methods for robust optimization (\cite{bertsimas2018data, wang2023learning, bertsimas2018robust, hong2021learning}) and distributionally robust optimization (DRO) (\cite{delage2010distributionally, blanchet2019robust, gao2023distributionally, wiesemann2014distributionally, van2021data}).
+These lines of research emphasize the robustness of data-driven solutions.
+Among the data-driven DRO literature, the stream of residual-based DRO is most relevant to our work (\cite{kannan2020residuals, qi2022distributionally}).
+Residual-based DRO considers the conditional distribution based on residuals.
+A similar approach involving residual-SAA has been studied by \cite{deng2022predictive,liu2022coupled,kannan2022data}.
+Besides methodologies that solves the standard CSO, there are other works considering other settings different from the classical CSO problem, for example, the small-data large-scale regime \cite{gupta2021small, gupta2022debiasing}.